bhavya4official/git-test/README.md

 `git reset HEAD file_name`
 `git reset` _(Resetting the Git repository)_
- >It Reset the staging area to the last commit without disturbing the working directory
+ >It reset the staging area to the last commit without disturbing the working directory

 `git checkout -- index.html` _(Commit to the latest version)_
 ***